mwherman2000/indy-arm/README.md

 1. **Business Layer (“Edge” Layer) of the INDY ARM.** “The Business Layer depicts business services offered to customers, which are realized in the organization by business processes performed by business actors.”
 [ARCHIMATE]
     - The following Actor Roles are depicted in this version of the ARM: Issuer, Holder (x 2), Inspector, and Verifier.
 These roles are not formally defined in the draft DID specification; for the time being, they have been borrowed from the documentation related to the Verified Credentials project.
-2. An Issuer issues a self-sovereign identity (SSI) for a Something; e.g. a Birth Certificate or a Purchase Order (3).
+2. An Issuer issues a self-sovereign identity (SSI) for a Subject; e.g. a Birth Certificate or a Purchase Order (3).
 In this example, the SSI is for a Thing (10); in particular, a completed and approved Purchase Order (3) (or Birth Certificate).
 The Purchase Order is issued to a Holder.
 Both the Issuer and the Holder work for a fictitious company called Acme Corporation.
-3. SSI for a Something (e.g. Birth Certificate, Purchase Order) issued by the Issuer @ Acme (2).
+3. SSI for a Subject (e.g. Birth Certificate, Purchase Order) issued by the Issuer @ Acme (2).
 4. The Holder @ Acme accepts the SSI for the Thing (a Purchase Order) from the Issuer (2).
 In turn, the Holder @ Acme presents the SSI for the Purchase Order to a Holder at Baker Limited.
 The Holder @ Baker receives the SSI for the Purchase Order from the Holder @ Acme (4).
 5. An Inspector @ Baker may request that the Holder @ Baker present the SSI for the Purchase Order to him/her/it.
 The Inspector @ Baker receives the SSI from the Holder @ Baker.
 6. The Inspector @ Baker (or any Holder) can ask for the SSI for the Purchase Order to be verified by a Verifier.